chingg30/itecc6-project-10/web-client/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+How to run?

+cd \itecc6-project-10\web-client
+npm i
+npm run dev

+Type in localhost in browser the ff. to switch view localhost:5173/ localhost:5173/login localhost:5173/signup localhost:5173/dashboard